 The moisture from the bananas also gives these cookies a soft, chewy texture without using any oil or butter.

-The Ingredients Used in this Monster Cookie Recipe & Substitutions
+Gluten Free Monster Cookie Recipe Ingredients & Substitutions

 While bananas are a big part of this recipe, the other ingredients play an important role too.